denisecase/rfp-hunt/rfp-hunt.md

 These teams will be disbanded at the end of Module 1.

-Module 2 to begin a more detailed design and will involve the creation of new teams that reflect the types of roles each developer would like to pursue.

-At the end, we'll have a friendly competition.
-The teams and client will work together to choose the best parts of each and use this to direct the remaining effort.
+Module 1 is a friendly competition.
+The teams and client will work together to choose the best parts of each proposal and use this to direct the remaining effort.

 ## Project Definition and Planning

-Based on the information learned from all teams rapid response in Phase 1, we will reorganize and begin a clear, consolidated design vision in Phase 2.
+Based on the information learned from all teams rapid response in Module 1, we will reorganize and begin a clear, consolidated design vision in Module 2.

-Phase 2 will include a friendly competion between different stacks or approaches, or the group may decide to organize the resources according to different interests.

-Phase 2 will include the development of a detailed contract for this semester's remaining work.
+Module 2 will include the development of a detailed contract for this semester's remaining work.
+Here is where we decide exactly what products will be created and what platforms or technology stacks will be used for each instance.

-It must be presented in Markdown or HTML with in-line images and tables (not Word).
+Designs and plans will be presented in Markdown or HTML with in-line images and tables (not Word).

 We recommend different teams try different data stores,